A.S. Blainville: History

+A.S.
+Blainville logo evolution from 1986 to the current 2026 identity.

 The club was founded in 1986.

 Men

 In 2012, the semi-professional club was established to play in the newly formed Première ligue de soccer du Québec, a Division III league, as one of the founding members.
 They had a rivalry with FC Boisbriand, with both clubs being from the Laurentides region, although Boisbriand departed the league after the 2013 season, leaving Blainville as the only team from the region.

 In 2016, they captured their first trophy, winning the League Cup by defeating FC Gatineau in the finals.
 In 2017, they won the league championship and they also defended their League Cup title, winning it for the second consecutive year.
 They repeated as league champions in 2018 and 2019, thereby being three-time defending champions.
 On September 30, 2017, AS Blainville clinched a spot in the 2018 Canadian Championship after securing first place in the 2017 Première Ligue de Soccer du Québec and became the first club from the PLSQ to be invited to take part in the Canadian Championship, Canada's highest level domestic soccer competition.

 Beginning in 2018, the defending league champion would have the opportunity to participate in the Canadian Championship.
 In the 2018 Canadian Championship, they defeated League1 Ontario champion Oakville Blue Devils in the first qualifying round.
 In the second qualifying round, they lost to USL club Ottawa Fury FC.
 In the 2019 Canadian Championship, they were defeated by Canadian Premier League club York9 FC in the first qualifying round.
 Due to the COVID-19 pandemic, they were unable to participate in the 2020 edition, with their participation instead shifted to the following year's tournament.
 They won their fourth consecutive league championship in 2020, after defeating Ottawa South United in the final game of the season before the season was cut short due to the COVID-19 pandemic.
 In 2022, after a third place finish in the league, AS Blainville won the league cup, Coupe PLSQ, for the third time.
+In 2025, the club captured its fourth LS Pro Cup title, establishing A.S.
+Blainville as the most successful team in the tournament history.